yireo/yireo-slides/slides/yireo/meetup-graphql.md

   - Magento 1 reaches End-Of-Life in June 2020
 ~ Taken over by Adobe
   - Commercial product renamed to Adobe Commerce (Cloud)
+  - Focused on enterprise, which is leading to market shift

 ---
 {state: dark}